ABB: 2010s

 In September 2010, the company bought K-TEK, a manufacturer of level measurement instruments, for $50 million; it was incorporated into ABB's Measurement Products business unit within ABB's Process Automation division.

 In July 2010, ABB in Cary, North Carolina received a $4.2 million grant from the US federal government to develop energy storing magnets.

 On 10 January 2011, ABB invested $10 million in ECOtality, a San Francisco-based developer of charging stations and power storage technologies, to enter North America's electric vehicle charging market.
-On 1 July of that year, the company announced its acquisition of Epyon B.V. of the Netherlands, an early leader in the European EV-charging infrastructure and maintenance markets.
+On 1 July of that year, the company announced its acquisition of Epyon B.V. of the Netherlands, a manufacturer of EV-charging infrastructure.

-During early 2011, ABB acquired Baldor Electric in exchange for $4.2 billion in an all-cash transaction; this move aligned with ABB's strategy to increase its market share in the North American industrial motors business.
+In early 2011, ABB acquired Baldor Electric for $4.2 billion in an all-cash transaction as part of ABB's strategy to increase its market share in the North American industrial motors segment.
 On 30 January 2012, the company announced the acquisition of Thomas & Betts, a North American specialist in low voltage products for industrial, construction and utility applications, in a $3.9 billion cash transaction.
 On 15 June 2012, ABB completed its acquisition of commercial and industrial wireless technology specialists Tropos.

-In July 2013, ABB acquired Power-One in a $1 billion all-cash transaction, to become the leading global manufacturer of solar inverters.
+In July 2013, ABB acquired Power-One in a $1 billion all-cash transaction to become the leading global manufacturer of solar inverters.
 That same year, Fastned selected ABB to supply more than 200 Terra fast-charging stations along highways in the Netherlands.